eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/weighted-graphs.md

 The all-pairs shortest path problem involves determining the shortest path between each pair of vertices in a graph.

-This could be solved by running Dijkstra's algorithm n times.
+This could be solved by running Dijkstra's algorithm $$n$$ times.
 An alternative is the Floyd–Warshall algorithm.

 ### Floyd–Warshall algorithm